kubewarden/docs/docs/distributing-policies/custom-certificate-authorities.md

 It forms a certificate chain for that URI.
 It's used to verify the identity of OCI registries and HTTPS servers.

-These certificates can be encoded in either PEM or DER format.
+These certificates are encoded in either PEM or DER format.
 You specify DER format certificates as path to a file containing the certificate.
-In PEM format you can specify either a path to the certificate file, or a string with the actual certificate.
+In PEM format you specify either a path to the certificate file, or a string with the actual certificate.
 You specify both with a `type` key:

 ```yaml